AEW Battle of the Belts X lineup: The card for Saturday's TNT special - Pro Wrestling Dot Net

 -AEW International Champion Roderick Strong vs. Rocky Romero in an eliminator match

 Powell’s POV: AEW Battle of the Belts X will air live after AEW Collision on Saturday at 9CT/10ET on TNT.
 Join me for live review of both shows.
-My exclusive audio review of both shows will be available on Saturday night for Dot Net Members (including our Patreon patrons).
+My exclusive combined audio review of the two shows will be available on Saturday night for Dot Net Members (including our Patreon patrons).

 Be the first to comment